filisko/hl1110-utility-tool/README.md

     - Hardware related error messages (e.g. 'FUSER Error Cycle Power or FUSER too hot' or 'Fan Motor 1 Failure').
 - Get the current amount of printed pages.
 - Print basic information about printer's status and settings.
 - Reset all printer's internal values (drum percetange, toner percentage, printed pages number, etc.).
+This will help you if you fill your toner cartridge manually.

 ## How to install